Sheymon Moraes

 Sheymon da Silva Moraes (born October 11, 1990) is a Brazilian mixed martial artist (MMA) who competes in the Featherweight division.
-A professional mixed martial artist since 2012, Moraes has also competed in the UFC andProfessional Fighters League (PFL).
+A professional mixed martial artist since 2012, Moraes has also competed in the UFC and Professional Fighters League (PFL).

 Background

-Niterói, Rio de Janeiro, Brazil, Moraes trained and competed in judo from his early childhood to the age of 12.
+Born in Niterói, Rio de Janeiro, Brazil, Moraes trained and competed in judo from his early childhood to the age of 12.
 After walking away from the sport, he started training Brazilian jiu-jitsu, Muay Thai and kickboxing for fun.
 Eventually he started competing in Muay Thai which led him to mixed martial arts.

 Mixed martial arts career

 Early career

 Moraes started his professional MMA career in 2012.
 Racking up a record of 6–0 in his native Brazilian circuit, Moraes signed a four-fight contract with World Series of Fighting.
 He amassed a record of 3–1 in the organization, challenging Marlon Moraes for the WSOF Bantamweight Championship but losing in the effort.